 In the state of Texas, divorce orders include domicile restrictions that prohibit the parent with primary physical custody from moving beyond certain geographic restrictions determined by a judge.
 For the sake of the child, the judge may rule that the parent may not move outside the county the parents lived in when the divorce happened, one or two adjacent counties, or the state, as the judge deems fit.

 Normally, the parenting agreement will contain a clause establishing the amount of notice needed to give the other parent enough time to contest the moving decision.
-In most cases, you have to give the other parent a notice at least 60 days before the date you are planning to move, after which the other parent will have 30 days to file a motion objecting to the relocation.
+In most cases, you have to give the non-custodial parent notice at least 60 days before the date you are planning to move.
+The other parent then has 30 days to file a motion objecting to the relocation.
+In this scenario, it is recommended a relocation lawyer should be hired.

 In the event that the other parent opposes the move, the parent who wishes to move has to prove to a judge that the move is in the child’s best interests.
 On the other hand, the opposing parent has to prove that the custodial parent’s motives are insincere and not based on the best interests of the child.